savo92/fetchy-js/README.md

 param `fetchyConfig`.
 The `middlewares` array is parsed in an ordered way, so to define your own order, just sort the middleware declarations.
 That arrat is composed by "declarations".
 A declaration contains 2 property:
-- `class` the middleare class, which should extend `FetchyMiddleware`. it's used by fetchy to instantiate the middlware instance.
+- `class` the middleare class, which should extend `FetchyMiddleware`. it's used by fetchy-js to instantiate the middlware instance.
 - `config` an object with the configurations for the middleware.
 * All the middlewares are configured in this way.
 The only exception is the retry one, which is a special middleware.